Hong Kong Job Search

 If you are unhappy with the presented jobs you may use another powerful job search engine covering the different job sources.

 Remember that your CV/resume must be targeted, scannable and generate hits.
 If you have difficulty with your CV writing or resume writing instead of staring at a blank piece of paper, use CV samples and CV templates, resume samples and resume templates.

 Most recruiters expect to receive a cover letter together with your CV or resume.
 So, prepare a cover letter convincing the reader why you are the best candidate for the interview using cover letter writing tips.

 In recent years it becomes increasingly popular to join the LinkedIn or Facebook social networking websites for professionals, where you may search for jobs and have your keyword-optimized, rich content profile with current CV/resume.
 Hiring managers use them more frequently to consult your profile and supplement or check against the CV/resume you send along.
 If you do not have an account, create one and include your social media link(s) on your CV/resume.

 However, you should manage your online presence.
 Eliminate any photos and statements that could reflect poorly on you.
 From an employer’s point of view, someone who emphasizes partying on a social networking site is not focused on jobs and those who post complaints about work or colleagues are less desirable candidates.
 Online CV/resume should not include sensitive information as they could show a lack of respect for confidentiality and discretion.

 Other Hong Kong Job Search Info

-To be successful in your Hong Kong job search and getting the jobs you want, you need prepare Hong Kong CV or Hong Kong resume and Hong Kong cover letter which you must email instantly to the prospective employers selected during a job search in Hong Kong.
+To be successful in your Hong Kong job search and get the jobs you want, you need to prepare Hong Kong CV or Hong Kong resume and a Hong Kong cover letter which you must email instantly to the prospective employers selected during a job search in Hong Kong.

 Good luck with your Hong Kong job search!